Catholic Church in Japan: Notable Japanese Roman Catholic sisters and priests

+Kazuko Watanabe, nun, educator, and writer.

 Martyrs and canonised saints

 Founded in 1986, the Committee for Promoting Canonisation, which is directly affiliated with the Standing Committee of the Catholic Bishops' Conference of Japan, is responsible for promoting Japan's canonisation efforts and recognition of its martyrs.
 Its main objectives are to support local dioceses in promoting cases for canonisation, support canonisation promoted by the Conference, and promotion devotions to Japanese Catholic martyrs.

 All Catholic martyrs in Japan, both native Japanese and foreign missionaries, were persecuted and killed during the Sakoku period of Japanese isolationism.
 Some of the groups of martyrs and individual martyrs were later canonised and venerated as saints in the Church's liturgical calendar.